 After a single, career-minded woman is left on her own to give birth to the child of a married man, she finds a new romantic chance in a cab driver.
-Meanwhile the point-of-view of the newborn boy is narrated through voice over.
+Meanwhile, the point-of-view of the newborn boy is narrated through voice-over.

 Nineteen-year-old Brooklyn native Tony Manero lives for Saturday nights at the local disco, where he's king of the club, thanks to his stylish moves on the dance floor.
 But outside of the club, things don't look so rosy.
 At home, Tony fights constantly with his father and has to compete with his family's starry-eyed view of his older brother, a priest.
 Nor can he find satisfaction at his dead-end job at a small paint store.
 However, things begin to change when he spies Stephanie Mangano in the disco and starts training with her for the club's dance competition.
 Stephanie dreams of the world beyond Brooklyn, and her plans to move to Manhattan just over the bridge soon change Tony's life forever.
 Written by

 It is now rated PG because we want everyone to see John Travolta's performance...
 Because we want everyone to hear the #1 group in the country, the Bee Gees...
 Because we want everyone to catch Saturday Night Fever.
-Catch it.
 See more »

 See more »

 85 of 98 people found this review helpful.